• Skip to primary navigation

 Sometimes you may get a bit of unexpected money.
 Or even a lot, if you’re lucky.

-A common reaction to getting “surprise cash” like a gift, inheritance, prize or a bigger tax refund, is to spend it fast.
+A common reaction to getting “surprise cash” like an inheritance, prize or a bigger than expected tax refund, is to spend it fast.
 Ken Thomas, General Manager at Etax, has seen this countless times, and he suggests,

-If you receive money you didn’t expect, just take a breather for a while.
-After a week or two, you’re more likely to do something with the money that you’ll be happy about – and you won’t regret.
+If you receive money you didn’t expect, just take a breather and sit on it for a while.
+After a week or two, you’re more likely to do something smarter with the money that you’ll be happy about – and won’t regret.

-“In that time, you might think of something important, or something awesome, that you didn’t even think about at first.
-And when you get over the excitement, it’s a lot easier to do something strategic for yourself, like, pay off debts.
+“During that time, you might think of something important, or something awesome, that you didn’t consider at first.
+Once you get over the excitement of receiving the extra cash, it’s a lot easier to do something strategic for your future, like pay off debts.

 We all get excited about receiving money, but the real excitement should come when you pay off bad debts like credit cards, or leap ahead with your house down-payment.
-That’s when you’re really starting to get ahead.”
+That’s when you really start to get ahead.”

 Popular Articles